ojaaaaannnn/SecuSploitX/README.md

 > ⚠️ **For educational, research, and authorized testing only.
 All modules include warnings and ethical disclaimers.**

 ---

+### 📊 General

+- 📝 **Logging & Reporting**
+  Detailed, exportable logs, reports, and output files for every module.

+---

 > 💡 **Fully modular:**
 > Add or customize modules and scripts with ease.
-> See [Wiki/Modules](https://github.com/AUX-441/Sploit/wiki/Modules) for a full list!
+> See [Wiki/Modules](https://github.com/AUX-441/SecuSploitX/wiki/Modules) for a full list!

 ---

 ## 📦 Installation & Quick Start

-Sploit supports all major operating systems and runs on Python 3.13+.
+SecuSploitX supports all major operating systems and runs on Python 3.13+.
 **Choose your preferred deployment method:**

 ---